 If dropping a few pounds is your overall goal, you’ll want to aim for at least 10,000 steps in a day.

-But if 15,000 steps per day seems like a lofty goal, getting to about 10,000 steps will help you lose weight and improve mood.
+But if 15,000 steps per day seems like a lofty goal, getting to about and improve mood.

 How many steps to improve your fitness level?